 Wes Higbee is passionate about helping companies achieve remarkable results with technology and software.
 He’s had extensive experience developing software and working with teams to improve how software is developed to meet business objectives.
 Wes launched Full City Tech to leverage his expertise to help companies delight customers.

-Course Overview [Autogenerated] Hi.
-My name is West Higby.
-Welcome to my course.
-Docker Images and containers for s p dot Net core.
-Have you ever found yourself staring at I s beating your head against the while trying to figure out what is going wrong?
-Why you're a speed on that core application just will not run.
+Course Overview Hi, my name is West Higbee.
+Welcome to my course, Docker Images and Containers for ASP.NET Core.
+Have you ever found yourself staring at IIS, beating your head against a wall, trying to figure out what is going wrong, why your ASP.NET Core application just will not run?
 Deploying an application is fraught with problems.
-The good news is Docker Khouna Limin ate most of these issues and to see how that's possible will first start out by running and Espionage Corps application inside of a container.
-We'll then see how we can distribute our application in an image followed by looking at how we can compile or publisher application inside of a container.
-And then we'll stitch all of that together.
-Toe Look how we can use a build process known as a multistage build to spit out a runtime optimized image to host your web application in production.
-Also look at how we can compose in additional dependencies, like maybe a database or a mail server and easily bring those applications up all via Docker compose and last will dissect visual studio's new Docker support.
-By the time you're done with this course, you'll have learned to primary things first up, how to package your application inside of an image.
-And, second, how to then run your application from that image inside of a container.
+The good news is Docker can eliminate most of these issues.
+And to see how that's possible, we'll first start out by running an ASP.NET Core application inside of a container.
+We'll then see how we can distribute our application in an image, followed by looking at how we can compile or publish our application inside of a container.
+And then we'll stitch all of that together to look at how we can use a build process known as a multi‑stage build to spit out a runtime‑optimized image to host your web application in production.
+We'll also look at how we can compose in additional dependencies, like maybe a database or a mail server, and easily bring those applications up all via Docker Compose.
+And last, we'll dissect Visual Studio's new Docker support.
+By the time you're done with this course, you'll have learned to primary things, first up, how to package your application inside of an image, and, second, how to then run your application from that image inside of a container.
 But that's just the beginning.
-There's a continuation to this course called Building a Deployment Pipeline for a speed on a Core with Docker.
-So when you're ready to go from development through to production, that course will help you automate the entire process, So let's get started.
+There's a continuation to this course called Building a Deployment Pipeline for ASP.NET Core with Docker.
+So when you're ready to go from development through to production, that course will help you automate the entire process.
+So let's get started.